HeT-Delwadiya/NewsClub-Frontend/README.md

 # NewsClub-Frontend
- A news website which gets news from inshorts news api.
+ A news website which fetches news from inshorts news api.

 ## Description